hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/docs/user_retention.md

 Use **calendar-day** differences, not elapsed 168/720-hour intervals.
 D30 users need not have logged in on D7.
 This differs from the original `retention_cohorts.csv`, whose nested checkpoint counts are an authored proxy, not standard exact-day session retention.

 [SQL](../sql/user_retention.sql) uses CTEs, a window function to select the earliest visible delivery, distinct user-days, horizon expansion, a left join and maturity-aware denominators.
 The independent [pandas implementation](../src/user_retention.py) uses timestamp normalization and user/date set membership.
-Every published count and rate must match.
-Source contracts reject orphan logins, conflicting redelivery, null fields, duplicate users and impossible chronology.
+The SQL and pandas results must match.
+Validation checks reject orphan logins, conflicting duplicate events, null fields, duplicate users, and invalid timestamps.

 ## Evidence → hypothesis → decision